savertm/Sageflow/README.md

 ## Requirements

+This code was tested on the following environments:

+* Ubuntu 18.04
+* Python 3.7.13
+* PyTorch 1.12.0
+* CUDA 11.6

-Install all necessary packages from requirements.txt
+You can install all necessary packages from requirements.txt

 ```
 pip install -r requirements.txt